-The downhole measurements of magnetic susceptibility and NGR match the equivalent core measurements well and permit preliminary interpretation of lithology based on the log data in the intervals where core was not recovered.
+Downhole measurements of magnetic susceptibility and NGR match the equivalent core measurements well and permit preliminary interpretation of lithology based on the log data in the intervals where core was not recovered.
 The FMS resistivity images in particular provide a good record of the depth and thickness of the sand beds in the hole.
-Sand-rich cores were sometimes fluidized when recovered, but the log data could confirm that the sands in the 9.5 m core came from the same 9.5 interval in the hole, and compositional trends over several cores were similar in core and log data.
+Sand-rich cores were sometimes fluidized when recovered, but the log data could confirm that the sands in the 9.5 m core came from the same 9.5 interval in the hole and that compositional trends over several cores were similar in core and log data.
 Additionally, downhole P-wave velocities are higher than those measured in the laboratory, reflecting in situ conditions in the borehole.

-The close proximity of a channel incising deeper than 100 m CSF-A, associated with the variable dip angle of the formations, provided the opportunity to investigate a subseafloor hydrology that is potentially affected more by lateral flow than other drill sites.
-A well-defined boundary between two hydrologic units is observed at Site U1453 around 30 m CSF-A, defined by depth profiles of sulfate content and alkalinity.
-This is very similar to what was observed at Sites U1449 and U1452, implying only a limited local hydrological effect related to the close proximity of a channel.
+The close proximity of a channel incising deeper than 100 m CSF-A, associated with the variable dip angle of the formations, provided the opportunity to investigate a subseafloor hydrology that is potentially more affected by lateral flow than other drill sites.
+Based on sulfate and alkalinity data, a well-defined boundary between two hydrologic units is observed around 30 m CSF-A. However, this formation is very similar to what was observed at Sites U1449 and U1452, implying that the proximity of the channel does not affect the hydrology at this site.

-Other similarities include (1) Pleistocene turbidites characterized by carbonate content of 0.8 to 5.9 wt% and (2) hemipelagic deposits that have an average carbonate content of 25.9 wt%.
-For turbidites, these characteristics are similar to what is observed in modern Ganga-Brahmaputra river sediments, as well as the uppermost 150 m at Sites U1449-U1452 and DSDP Site 218.
-TOC content in turbidites averages 0.7 wt%, and the maximum TOC values of hemipelagic lithologies (2.5 wt%) is identical to maximum values for turbiditic sediments.
-TOC covaries with bulk sediment Al/Si ratios, reflecting the preferential association of organic matter with clays that is documented in both the modern Ganga-Brahmaputra river system and in active channel-levee sediments in the Bay of Bengal deposited over the past 18 ky.
-Bulk geochemical trends closely track those observed at Sites U1449-U1452 and in modern sediments in the Ganga-Brahmaputra river system.
-Samples offset from the main trends are from hemipelagic units and suggest the occurrence of Fe-rich clays and/or a low K/Al subpopulation, possibly suggesting a different terrigenous input or sorting effect.
+Pleistocene turbidites are characterized by carbonate content of 0.8 to 5.9 wt%, and hemipelagic calcareous clays have an average carbonate content of 25.9 wt%.
+For turbidites, these characteristics are similar to what is observed in modern Ganga-Brahmaputra river sediments and the uppermost 150 m at Sites U1449-U1452 and DSDP Site 218.
+TOC content in turbidites averages 0.7 wt% and covaries with bulk-sediment Al/Si ratios, reflecting the preferential association of organic matter with clays that is documented in both the modern Ganga-Brahmaputra river system and in active channel-levee sediments in the Bay of Bengal deposited over the past 18 ky.
+Bulk geochemical composition closely matches that observed at Sites U1449-U1452 and in modern sediments in the Ganga-Brahmaputra river system.
+Samples offset from the main trends are from hemipelagic units and suggest the occurrence of Fe-rich clays and/or a low K/Al subpopulation, possibly reflecting a different terrigenous input or an effect of particle sorting.

-Site U1454 (proposed Site MBF-7A) is the westernmost site of the transect of seven shallow penetration holes drilled in the Bengal Fan at 8°N during Expedition 354.
-The site was introduced during the expedition as an alternate site to capture the most recent and Upper Pleistocene fan deposition.
-Expedition 354 sites in the eastern and central part of the transect revealed that fan deposition above and below the Toba ash layer (~75 ka) was remarkably low, marking the migration of turbidite channel activity to the west of the 85°East Ridge for probably the last 300 ky.
+Site U1454 (proposed Site MBF-7A) is the westernmost of the transect of seven shallow-penetration sites drilled in the Bengal Fan at 8°N during Expedition 354.
+The site was introduced during the expedition as an alternate site to capture the most recent and Late Pleistocene fan deposition at high resolution.
+Expedition 354 sites in the eastern and central part of the transect revealed that fan deposition above and below the Toba ash layer (~75 ka) was remarkably low, indicating migration of turbidite channel activity to the west of the 85°East Ridge for probably the last 300 ky.